opensearch-project/documentation-website/_data-prepper/common-use-cases/sampling.md

 ## Time sampling

-You can use the `rate_limiter` action within the [Aggregate processor]({{site.url}}{{site.baseurl}}/data-prepper/pipelines/configuration/processors/aggregate/) to limit the number of events that can be processed per second.
+You can use the `rate_limiter` action within the [`aggregate` processor]({{site.url}}{{site.baseurl}}/data-prepper/pipelines/configuration/processors/aggregate/) to limit the number of events that can be processed per second.
 You can choose to either drop excess events or carry them forward to the next time period.

 In this example, only 100 events per second with a status code of `200` are sent to the sink from a given IP address.
 It drops all excess events from the configured time window.